 One of the most high-profile developments has been the Cap Cana project on the east coast, a high-end residential and tourist mixed development of hotels, oceanfront homes, golf courses and commercial establishments.

-New development projects fell by 70-80%, as a result of confidence crisis in the wake of global financial troubles, according to Sandy Parekh, broker-owner of Remax Coral Bay Realty.
-“A lot of people that were going to develop projects have all put them on hold,” he said.
+Even so the global crisis did push prices down by about 20-25%, according to Alexandre Houisse of Coldwell Banker Coast to Coast Real Estate.
+New development projects fell by 70-80%, as a result of confidence crisis in the wake of global financial troubles, according to Parekh.
+“A lot of people that were going to develop projects put them on hold,” he said.

 Economic growth slowed sharply to 3.1% in 2008 and 0.9% in 2009, in sharp contrast with real GDP growth rates of 8.5% in 2007, 10.7% in 2006, and 9.2% in 2005.